Queensland: Frontier wars and massacres

 The frontier wars fought between European settlers and Aboriginal tribes in Queensland were the bloodiest and most brutal in colonial Australia.
 Many of these conflicts are now seen as acts of genocide.

 The wars featured the most frequent massacres of First Nations people, the three deadliest massacres on white settlers, the most disreputable frontier police force, and the highest number of white victims to frontier violence on record in any Australian colony.
-Across at least 644 collisions at least 66,680 were killed — with Aboriginal fatalities alone comprising no less than 65,180.
+Across 644 collisions, 66,680 were killed—with Aboriginal fatalities alone comprising no less than 65,180.
 Of these deaths, around 24,000 Aboriginal men, women and children were killed by the Native Police between 1859 and 1897.

 The military force of the Queensland Government in this war was the Native Police, who operated from 1849 to the 1920s.
 The Native Police was a body of Aboriginal and Torres Strait Islander troopers that operated under the command of white officers.
 The Native Police were often recruited forcefully from far-away communities.